Skip to main content

 10 mentions Positive Neutral Negative

 The story emphasizes resilience and the unpredictability of life, encouraging players to persevere through challenges.
-While the game features a variety of mission types, including combat and dialogue-driven encounters, the latter are often criticized for being repetitive and lacking depth, detracting from the overall narrative experience.
-The town-building aspect adds a roguelike element, but the balance between mission types leaves some players wanting more engaging content.
+While the game features a variety of mission types, including combat and dialogue-driven encounters, many players find the non-combat missions repetitive and lacking depth, particularly criticizing the "friendly" missions for being dull and poorly integrated with the overall gameplay.
+The town-building aspect adds a roguelike element, but the narrative experience may not fully engage all players.

 • “Moral of the story: you never know what life has in store for you, and if I had given up when all odds were against me, I wouldn't be where I am today.”